ainmutaqorrobin/book-review-platform/README.md

 # 📚 Book Review Platform (Take-Home Challenge)

-A full-stack web application where users can browse books, write reviews, and get AI-enriched insights (summary, sentiment, and tags) using **Mastra AI**.
+A **full-stack web application** where users can browse books, write reviews, and get **AI-enriched insights** (summary, sentiment, and tags) powered by **Mastra AI**.
-This project demonstrates full-stack development, REST API design, clean architecture, and upcoming AI integration.
+This project demonstrates **Express + PostgreSQL + Next.js + TypeScript** integration, clean architecture, and modern frontend practices.

 ---

 ## 🧠 Overview

-The **Book Review Platform** allows users to:
+The **Book Review Platform** enables users to:

-- View and manage a list of books.
+- View list of books.
+- Create and delete a book.
 - Read detailed book information and user reviews.
-- Submit new reviews (with rating, text, and reviewer name).
+- Submit reviews with rating, text, and reviewer name.
-- Retrieve reviews associated with a specific book.
-- Manage books with full CRUD functionality (Create, Read, Update, Delete).
-- (Coming soon) Automatically enrich reviews using **Mastra AI** for:
+- Enrich reviews automatically using **Mastra AI**.
-  - Summarization
-  - Sentiment analysis
-  - Tag generation

-The backend is built using **Express + PostgreSQL + TypeScript**, following modular, maintainable design practices.
-The frontend (Next.js + React) will consume these APIs and visualize both user and AI-generated data.
+- Enjoy a smooth, modern user experience.

 ---